Sailfish Firmware – Installation Guide

 This step applies to Replicator operators running Makerbot’s 7.0 or later firmware and upgrading to Sailfish.

 If you are currently running Makerbot’s 7.0 or later firmware and you have a non-zero Z Home Position (Z Home Offset), then record that value.
-You will need to set it in Sailfish after you have installed Sailfish.
+You must use MakerWare to read that value from the machine’s onboard parameters (EEPROM).
+You will need to restore it in Sailfish after you have installed Sailfish.
 Failure to do this can lead to build plate or nozzle damage.
 Again, this is only applicable to your bot if you use a non-zero Z Home Position.
 If you have dual extruders, then you may also want to note your X and Y toolhead offsets.
+Again, you must use MakerWare to read these values; ReplicatorG will not correctly read them owing to changes MBI has made in their 7.x firmware.
 You will want to set this in Sailfish as well once Sailfish has been installed.

 If you don’t know the Cupcake or Thing-o-Matic board type, stop now and inspect your bot to find out the type of board you have installed.
 For Thing-O-Matics, you will need to open up the bottom to inspect the board.
 You may even have to remove the Gen 4 shield (Motherboard v2.X) from the Arduino board.
 If that is the case, then carefully remove it, lifting straight up.
 When re-attaching it, be careful to not bend any of the pins.

 The Conveyor component of MakerWare takes control of the USB connection to your bot and prevents ReplicatorG from communicating with the bot.
 Conveyor remains running in the background even if MakerWare is not running.
 You must stop Conveyor before updating your firmware and using ReplicatorG to communicate with your bot.
 Note that you can continue to use MakerWare to manipulate STL files and generate gcode, even when Conveyor is stopped.